samuelcohenscali/securityproject2/README.md

 That way, when the program finishes, it goes to execute the address of shellcode, instead of the return address.

 ### The importance of being patched:
+Now we try to exploit the code with ASLR re-enabled.
+This means that we cannot rely on the address of ```name``` being constant.
+Instead, we must calculate where it is every time in order to do the same thing as we did before.

 The code breaks down as follows:
 First, obtain the address of the code in memory using the ps command.
 Then use the program to print out the location of the char array.
 Find out the offset to know how far you have to write the buffer to overflow it.
 Just as with the example, my code was 88 away from the address.